DevOps deployment for Standard logic apps in single-tenant Azure Logic Apps

 Managed connectors and built-in operations

-The Azure Logic Apps ecosystem provides hundreds of Microsoft-managed connectors and built-in operations as part of a constantly growing collection that you can use in single-tenant Azure Logic Apps.
-The way that Azure maintains these connectors and built-in operations stays mostly the same in single-tenant Azure Logic Apps.
+The Azure Logic Apps ecosystem provides over 1,000 Microsoft-managed and Azure-hosted connectors and built-in operations as part of a constantly growing collection that you can use in single-tenant Azure Logic Apps.
+The way that Azure maintains managed connectors stays mostly the same in single-tenant Azure Logic Apps as in multi-tenant Azure Logic Apps.

 Service provider connections